Definition of life

 Habitat

-Main components of all living being
+Main component of all living beings

 Very good solvent for polar compounds